Slayer95/aura-bot/CLI.md

 each session may experience longer loading times as a result.
 This option is enabled by default when hosting games from the CLI.

+## \`--check-jass\`

+When you use this flag, Aura will automatically check map scripts for correctness.
+This improves game experience by disabling hosting of bugged maps.

+## \`--no-check-jass\`

+By using this flag, you're indicating that you'd like Aura to host maps regardless of their scripts correctness.
+This can be useful for preliminary map testing or running maps that may not be fully supported by the jass checker.

 ## \`--extract-jass\`

 When you use this flag, Aura will automatically extract necessary files from your game